Databricks SDK for Python

 When you run this cell, a list of the names of all of the available clusters in your Databricks workspace appears.

-To use a different Databricks authentication type, see Databricks authentication types and click the corresponding link for additional technical details.
+To use a different Databricks authentication type, see Databricks authentication methods and click the corresponding link for additional technical details.

 Use Databricks Utilities